Check door and window frames

 French doors should be fitted with either mortise rack bolts (bolts fitted within the door and operated internally by a threaded key) or surface-mounted locking bolts (push to lock, key to open).
 Make sure they are rigid on installation.

-Patio doors are a common means of entry and therefore, unless the doors are fitted with a multi-locking system, it is best to fit extra locks.
+Check the locks on your patio doors.
+Unless the doors have a multi-locking system, it is best to fit extra locks.
 Some patio doors can be lifted off their track.
 If you can lift it more than six millimetres (1/4 inch) simply screw wood blocks of a suitable depth into the channel above the opening door in order to prevent this.

 Door viewers and letterboxes

-Door viewers help you to see who is at the front door before you open it.
-They are especially useful for vulnerable groups such as older people.
+Door viewers help you to see who is at the front door before you open.

 If you have a letterbox in your front door, make sure that it is not near the lock of your door, especially if you have a habit of leaving your keys in the lock.
 A burglar could easily slip their hand through a letterbox and unlock the door.